 Health and Character Information:

-- Police verification of you and all the other people in your application is compulsory to prove that the applicants have clean criminal records.
+- Your police verification besides verification of other people in your application is compulsory to prove that the applicants have clean criminal records.

 - In case you or anyone in your family has worked with armed forces of any country, a certified scanned color copy of military service record or discharge paper is required.

-- You need to undergo medical examination and provide relevant evidence of good health that is Medical certificate.
+- You need to undergo medical examination and provide relevant evidence of good health.

 Documents to support the point claimed to apply for skilled regional 489 provisional visas: